Whiteboy92/ScreenShotManager/README.md

 **Hotkey conflicts with other apps:**
 - Use the "Pause Hotkey" option to temporarily disable
 - Close other screenshot tools that may intercept PrtSc

+**"Downscale Video" missing from the right-click menu:**
+- The entry is registered on first launch — start the app once
+- Re-launch the app; registration is per-user (HKCU) and idempotent

+**Downscale does nothing / fails:**
+- Confirm `Tools\ffmpeg.exe` and `Tools\ffprobe.exe` sit next to the executable
+- Files already at or below 426×240 are skipped by design
+- Check `%AppData%\ScreenShotManager\hdr-capture.log` for the FFmpeg error output

 ## 📝 License